illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket in Illinois

 Traffic tickets in Illinois State are notices that officers of the state's law enforcement agency issue to road users for the violation of traffic rules and regulations.
-Traffic violations can include DUI, reckless driving, over speeding, running a red light, and driving without a license.
+Traffic violations can include DUI, reckless driving, overspeeding, running a red light, and driving without a license.
 Minor offenses, such as speeding above the limit and broken tail light, incur fines that offenders may pay off without passing through the state's judicial process.
-However, paying off fines indicates admission to guilt and this counts as a conviction under Illinois state laws.
-Convictions reflect as points on an offender's driving record for at least five years.
+However, paying off fines is usually considered an admission of guilt and may be regarded as a conviction per Illinois state laws.
+Convictions typically reflect as points on an offender's driving record for at least five years.
 If a driver accumulates three or more offenses during a 12-month period, it may lead to suspension or revocation of their driving license.

 If a traffic violator has a good driving record, they may qualify to plead guilty and request an order for supervision.
-Offenders will be required to pay a fine and attend traffic school without any convictions incurred.
-During the supervision period, the driver must incur no further offenses and convictions.
+Offenders may also be required to pay a fine and attend traffic school without any convictions incurred.
+During the supervision period, the driver is expected to incur no further offenses or convictions.

-Alternatively, drivers may contest traffic tickets and plead not guilty to request a trial court date.
-The assignment of a court date comes within 21 days via mail and failure to attend is a conviction.
+Alternatively, drivers may choose to contest traffic tickets and plead not guilty to request a trial court date.
+Court dates are assigned within 21 days of the ticket issuance, and offenders are notified via mail.
+Failure to appear in court may result in a conviction.
 When a traffic case goes to trial, the defendant may resolve the case by agreeing on a plea bargain with the prosecutor.
 Traffic cases are usually heard by a presiding judge who gives a verdict after a presentation from all the parties involved.
-However, a defendant reserves the right to request a trial by jury under state laws.
-Verdicts in traffic cases depend on the severity of the offense and arguments presented by both the defendant and the prosecutor.
+However, a defendant reserves the right to request a trial by jury under state law.
+The final verdict will depend primarily on the severity of the offense and arguments presented by both the defendant and the prosecutor.

 • The name of the person involved in the record, unless said person is a juvenile

-If an offender contests traffic tickets at an Illinois traffic court, a judge presides over the case and gives a verdict which may include payment of fines and court costs, depending on the severity.
-Fighting traffic tickets also consumes time.
-Compared to pleading guilty to avoid a trial, fighting traffic tickets is more costly due to court costs and attorney fees.
-However, if offenders feel they didn't deserve a traffic ticket, they may contest traffic tickets.
-If an offender isn't required to appear in court, pleading guilty to traffic charges and requesting an order for supervision is the best option.
+If an offender contests traffic tickets at an Illinois traffic court and loses, the presiding judge declares a verdict that may prescribe additional penalties apart from the fine, depending on the severity of the case.
+Fighting traffic tickets may also prove to be time consuming.
+Compared to pleading guilty to avoid a trial, fighting traffic tickets may be more expensive due to court costs and attorney fees.
+However, if offenders feel they don't deserve a traffic ticket, they may contest traffic tickets.
+If an offender isn't required to appear in court, they may choose to plead guilty to traffic charges and request an order for supervision.
 Offenders may escape convictions after paying fines and attending a state traffic school.
-To be eligible for this, drivers must be above 21 years of age and not have any prior convictions at least twelve months before the ticket issuance.
+To be eligible for this, drivers should be above 21 years of age and not have any prior convictions at least twelve months before the ticket issuance.

 Ways to Fight a Traffic Ticket in Illinois